simonnice/codingWithReq/README.md

 To be able to test this application locally, you will need to create a database with the correct tables and also create a Config file for storing the credentials for accessing said database.

 ### Create Database
-Create a database and add tables for user and posts Below is the code for creating the database as they appear in my project:
+Create a database and add tables for user and posts.
+Below is the code for creating the database as they appear in my project:

 #### Users: